-Its always good to be prepared to handle an unforeseen event.
-Some inventory management issues can take you by surprise and you won’t much time to respond.
+It’s always good to be prepared to handle an unforeseen event.
+Some inventory management issues can take you by surprise and you won’t have ch time to respond.

-Below are some of the examples of such problems :
+Below are some other examples of such problems :

-- Sales spike unexpectedly and stock is oversold
+- Sales spike unexpectedly and the stock is oversold

 - Cash flow turns negative and you are unable to pay for the product you desperately need

-- A least selling product takes up all your warehouse storage space & you don’t have enough space to accommodate your fast moving items
+- The AThelleast-selling product takes up all your warehouse storage space & you don’t have enough space to accommodate your fast-moving items

-- Your rely on one manufacturer and he they run out of products, but you have orders to fill
+- You rely on one manufacturer and they run out of products, but you have orders to fill

 - Or a manufacturer discontinues a product without giving you a warning

-- You suddenly find out that you have less number of items than you thought & you have no clue about the miscalculation
+- You suddenly find out that you have fewer stock levels than you thought & you have no clue about the miscalculation

 It’s highly recommended to identify risks while doing inventory management and prepare a contingency plan.
 This plan should have the name of people responsible for a particular area, how they will respond to certain situations, communication hierarchy, etc.